Rational homotopy theory of mapping spaces via Lie theory for L-infinity algebras: Introduction

 \section{Introduction}

-In \cite{Getzler} Getzler associates an $\infty$-groupoid $\gamma_\bullet(\gl)$ to a nilpotent $L_\infty$-algebra $\gl$ which generalizes the Deligne groupoid of a nilpotent differential graded Lie algebra \cite{Getzler2,Getzler,GM,Hinich}.
-The $\infty$-groupoid $\gamma_\bullet(\gl)$ is equivalent to the `integral' $\int \gl$ \cite{Henriques} and to the `nerve' $\Sigma(\gl)$ \cite{Hinich}.
-In this paper, we consider an extension of Getzler's construction to \emph{complete} $L_\infty$-algebras, i.e., inverse limits of towers of central extensions of nilpotent $L_\infty$-algebras.
-Our first main result is a calculation of the higher homotopy groups of $\gamma_\bullet(\gl)$, which is new even for nilpotent $\gl$.
+In \cite{Getzler} Getzler associates an $\infty$-groupoid $\gamma_\bullet(\gl)$ to a nilpotent $L_\infty$-algebra $\gl$, which generalizes the Deligne groupoid of a nilpotent differential graded Lie algebra \cite{Getzler2,Getzler,GM,Hinich}.
+It is well known that the set of path components $\pi_0\gamma_\bullet(\gl)$ may be identified with the `moduli space' $\MCmod(\gl)$ of equivalence classes of Maurer-Cartan elements, which plays an important role in deformation theory.
+Our main result is the calculation of the higher homotopy groups.